 There are commercial Powerpole distribution boxes available but they are very expensive and difficult to obtain in the UK.

-We use itead studio for our prototype pcbs and they supply 10 boards for a very competitive price from iteadstudio.com
+We use JLCPCB for our prototype PCBs and they supply 10 boards for a very competitive price from jlcpcb.com

 Download the files from: https://github.com/briandorey/Power-Pole-Expander